Frequently asked questions:Excess cortisol and testing

 Get answers by clicking on the categories below.

-Cortisol is a hormone that the body makes naturally.
-It helps manage stress, sleep-wake cycles, body temperature, metabolism, and blood sugar.
+Cortisol is an important hormone that the body makes naturally.
+It helps manage stress, sleep cycles, how the body breaks down food (metabolism), blood pressure, and blood sugar.

 Collapse

-When there's too much cortisol in the body over a long period of time, it can keep your blood sugar high, even if you’re doing everything you can to manage your high blood sugar.
+When there's excess cortisol in the body, it can keep your blood pressure and blood sugar high, even if you’re doing everything you can to manage these conditions.
 This includes eating a balanced diet, exercising regularly, and taking your medications as prescribed.

 Collapse